zolotas4/VersionControlLecture/README.md

 \#
 ~~~

-What this is telling us is that we have no history so far ('Initial commit')
+What this is telling us is that we have no history so far ('No commits yet' or 'Initial commit')
 and a list of changes that will be commited *if* we commit.

 vi] The file is now tracked, but we need to commit it to the repository.
 This is done by the following command: